The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Conservation Laws and Equilibrium Conditions

 \section{Conservation Laws and Equilibrium Conditions}

-In this section, we use conservation laws, and constraints derived from fast processes in the electroweak plasma to obtain simple relations among the chemical potentials in the temperature range, $100\mbox{GeV} \le T\le 10\mbox{TeV}$.
-To do this, let us denote the chemical potential of the Higgs boson by $\mu_{{\varPhi}^+}=\mu_{{\varPhi}^0}\equiv\mu_{0}$, the left-handed quarks with different colors by $\mu_{u_L^i}=\mu_{d_L^i}\equiv\mu_{Q^{i}}$, the right-handed up (down) quarks with different colors by $\mu_{u_R^i}$ ($\mu_{d_R^i} $) and the right-handed (left-handed) leptons by $\mu_{e_R^i}$ ($ \mu_{e_L^i}=\mu_{\nu_L^i} $).\footnote{Note that gauge interactions maintain thermal equilibrium across all temperatures of interest, enforcing equality in the asymmetries carried by different components within a given multiplet. }
+In this section, we use the constraints derived from fast processes in the electroweak plasma, along with the conservation laws, to obtain simple relations between the chemical potentials in the temperature range, $100\mbox{GeV} \le T\le 10\mbox{TeV}$.
+To do this, let us denote the chemical potential of the Higgs boson by $\mu_{{\varPhi}^+}=\mu_{{\varPhi}^0}\equiv\mu_{0}$, the left-handed quarks with different colors by $\mu_{u_L^i}=\mu_{d_L^i}\equiv\mu_{Q^{i}}$, the right-handed up (down) quarks with different colors by $\mu_{u_R^i}$ ($\mu_{d_R^i} $) and the right-handed (left-handed) leptons by $\mu_{e_R^i}$ ($ \mu_{e_L^i}=\mu_{\nu_L^i} $), where `$i$' is the generation index.\footnote{Note that, in the temperature range of interest, fast gauge interactions maintain the equality of the asymmetries carried by different components within a given multiplet.}